 Nevertheless, things become more complicated and terrible when you find a computer keeps shutting down over and over again.
 There must be some serious problems on the PC, thus people would be wondering:

 - Why does my computer turn off by itself?

 - How do I stop my computer from shutting down automatically?

 - How to fix when the computer turns on and off repeatedly?

 All those questions will be answered one by one in the following content.

 Top 5 Reasons for Computer Keeps Shutting Down

 Most of you might be bothered by a problem: your computer shuts down randomly without any warning.
 Why does this problem happen?
 Here are the five most possible reasons.

 #1.
 Power Supply Issue

 Most computers on the current market are designed to turn off without giving a sign when the inner components overheat.
-Though there are heat sinks and fans used to help cool the CPU (Central Processing Unit), it still overheat sometimes, leading to unexpected shutdown of computer/laptop.
-You should suspect overheating when your PC randomly turns off after working for a long time (playing computer games or editing/watching videos).
+Though there are heat sinks and fans used to help cool the CPU (Central Processing Unit), it still overheats sometimes, leading to unexpected shutdown of the computer/laptop.

 #3.
 Hardware Failure